Accenture/mercury/guides/CHAPTER-2.md

     }
 }
 ```
-In the above code segment, it has a "while" loop to make RPC calls to "fetch" blocks of data from a stream.
+In the above code segment, it has a "while" loop to make RPC calls to continuously "fetch" blocks of data
+from a stream.
 The status of the stream is indicated in the event header "type".
-If it is end of stream, it will exit the
+It will exit the "while" loop
-"while" loop.
+when it detects the "End of Stream (EOF)" signal.

 Suspend function will be "suspended" when it is waiting for a response.
 When it is suspended, it does not
 consume CPU resources, thus your application can handle a large number of concurrent users and requests.